search icon

 Investors

 Investors are individuals or firms that provide capital to businesses in exchange for ownership or a stake in the company.
-There are several types of investors, such as venture capital firms and angel investors, that can help fund your LLC.
+There are several types of investors, such as venture capital firms and angel investors, that can help fund an LLC.

 Venture Capital Funding